alexandreclem/BTreeDataManagement/README.md

 ![title](./images/img_2.png)

 > **NOTE**
-    > The application was primarily aimed to portuguese speakers, so the GUI and the code have a lot of portuguese words and phrases.
+> The application was primarily aimed to portuguese speakers, so the CLI and the code have a lot of portuguese words and phrases.

 - You can, in the order as shown in the picture:
     - Insert a product